Back to BlogSecurity

 TL;DR

-• OpenClaw's power = risk: 5,700+ unvetted community skills, 900+ exposed API tokens in plaintext, scripts running locally with full user permissions.
-Malicious cases have been found.
+• OpenClaw's power = risk: 5,700+ unvetted community skills (824+ confirmed malicious per Cisco's ClawHavoc research), 900+ exposed API tokens in plaintext, 42,665 exposed instances, scripts running locally with full user permissions.

-• Sandboxing helps but isn't enough: TrustClaw (OAuth, cloud sandboxing, curated tools) prevents credential theft - but it can't stop an agent from making a bad decision (e.g., a 1000-file PR, or exfiltrating data when tricked by prompt injection).
+• Sandboxing still isn't enough: TrustClaw (OAuth, cloud sandboxing, curated tools) prevents credential theft - but it can't stop an agent from making a bad decision (e.g., a 1000-file PR, or exfiltrating data when tricked by prompt injection).

 • APort adds pre-action authorization: Policy runs before every tool executes.
 No capability?
 Denied.
 Limit exceeded?
 Denied.
 Passport suspended?
 Denied.
 The model cannot skip the check.